cavcrosby/styleguides/docs/shellguide.md

     cat << _EOF_
 Usage: ${PROGRAM_NAME}

-This program goes foo.
-This program does not plan on having a functional command line interface (CLI).
+This program does not plan on having a fully functional command line interface (CLI).

 _EOF_